pleabargain/storyboard/pros_cons_tab/pros_cons_events.md

 go water skiing
 go to a meeting
 go to a conference
+private data exposed
 give a lecture
 select a vendor
 create a course
+talk to the neighbors
+break a mirror
+whistle indoors
-finish the project
-ride a horse on the beach
+give even number of flowers to someone give odd number of flowers someone tip the waiter tip the waitress complement the boss finish the project ride a horse on the beach first kiss
-first kiss